jjvanzon/JJs-Reference-Architecture/code-style.md

     ProductValidatorBase

 It might be quite important to see in code, whether something is a `base` class.
-Exceptions to the `Base` suffix might be made.
+But exceptions may be made.
 For instance, [entity](patterns.md#entity) `classes` might leave out the `Base` suffix for readability reasons.

 You might keep *variables* names similar to the `class` names and include the prefixes and suffixes, so it stays clear what they are.